harness/developer-hub/release-notes/early-access.md

 * **Feature flag:** `DELEGATE_TASK_CAPACITY_CHECK`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

 Harness added the ability to acquire only the configured maximum number of tasks.
 This allows Harness Manager to use the task capacity to determine whether to assign a task to the delegate or queue it.

+Delegate task capacity is only supported for CD tasks executed as child processes of a delegate (for example, it does not work for CI builds or CD Container step tasks that spin up new pods).

 You can configure the maximum number of tasks using the Env variable `DELEGATE_TASK_CAPACITY`.
 For example, if you set `DELEGATE_TASK_CAPACITY` to a value of 2 and execute 6 tasks in parallel, Harness Manager executes only 2 tasks at a time.
 If you don't configure `DELEGATE_TASK_CAPACITY`, Harness Manager executes all 6 tasks in parallel.
 When this feature flag is enabled, the task is broadcast every minute in Harness Manager until it expires.

 ### Capture delegate agent metrics for delegates shipped on immutable image types